scalalandio/samurai/README.md

 val intShow: Show[Int] = (x: Int) => x.toString
 ```

-Unfortunately, in Scala 2.11 such a syntax is not possible and for
+~Unfortunately, in Scala 2.11 such a syntax is not possible and for
 every type we have to either define separate helper function or
-live with this boilerplate.
+live with this boilerplate.~ It's possible with `-Xexperimental`.

 Samurai library defines macro annotation called `@sam` that
 brings this nice syntax also Scala 2.11.